There are some 371,000 vehicles on Jejudo’s roads. The local government aims to replace all of them with zero-emission, full-electric cars by 2030.

 Reflecting Jejudo’s turn toward electric mobility, the International Electric Vehicle Expo, the world’s only exhibition solely dedicated to electric cars, kicked off on Saturday on the island.

 With the Korean duo ― Hyundai Motor and its affiliate Kia Motors ― keeping a low profile, other foreign-based brands, including BMW, Nissan and Renault, unveiled their EV strategies and sales plans in an upbeat mood.
-BMW

 BMW Korea offered a sneak peak into the carmaker’s first full-electric compact, the i3, during the Jeju event ahead of its official launch on April 24.